-beforeAuthcallback is executed when the user presses the Login or Register button after entering their email.
+beforeAuthcallback is executed when the user presses the Login or Register button after entering their email or phone number.
 A common use case for this would be collecting and validating additional user information when the user is registering for the first time.

 beforeAuthcallback is set as a property on the element that accepts a function with the following prototype:

 trueto continue with the registration/login, or return